mongodb/docs/source/includes/overview-monitoring-agent-install.rst

 state of your deployment, and then sends the data to |mms|, which processes and renders this data.
 The agent initiates all connections between the agent and |mms|, and communications between the agent and
 |mms| are encrypted.

-A single agent can collect data from
+A single agent can collect data for your entire deployment.
+You can run multiple agents to distribute assignments and to provide agent failover.

-multiple MongoDB processes.
+.. include:: /includes/extracts/monitoring-agent-install-note.rst

 .. only:: onprem

-   This tutorial will guide you through the steps necessary to install or update the Monitoring Agent on your system.
+   This tutorial guides you through the steps necessary to install or update the Monitoring Agent on your system.
 You must install the |onprem| itself before installing the Monitoring Agent.

 .. only:: cloud

-   This tutorial will guide you through the steps necessary to install or update the Monitoring Agent on your system.
+   This tutorial guides you through the steps necessary to install or update the Monitoring Agent on your system.

 See :ref:`faq-monitoring` for additional information.